 All amounts are rounded to the nearest one thousand dollars and are expressed in Australian Dollars.
-The financial statements are for the year from 1 July 2021 to 30 June 2022.
+The financial statements are for the year from 1 July 2022 to 30 June 2023.

 The term "Inter entity" in the financial statements refers to transactions between NSW Trains and Transport entities.
-The term "Rail entities" in the financial statements refers to transactions between NSW Trains, TAHE and Sydney Trains.